AnaisBou/Unet_DeepLearningProject/README.md

 ### Challenges Encountered

 1. **Difficulty in Implementing the Diffusion Model**:
-   Implementing a working diffusion model integrated with U-Net was far more challenging than expected.
-Despite following theoretical resources and tutorials, the results did not meet expectations.
-The model was unable to generate coherent images, and the output appeared pixelated rather than realistic.
-Fine-tuning diffusion steps and adjusting the architecture didn’t yield the desired results.
+   Implementing the diffusion model integrated with U-Net was more challenging than expected.
+Despite following theoretical resources and tutorials, the model struggled to generate meaningful images.
+The results were pixelated and lacked any clear structure or resemblance to faces.

 2. **Inadequate Image Quality**:
-   The generated images are highly pixelated, and there is no clear pattern resembling faces or any recognizable features.
-This indicates that the diffusion process, combined with U-Net, wasn't successful in learning how to generate realistic images from noise.
+   The generated images were highly pixelated, with no recognizable patterns resembling faces.
+This indicates that the model was unable to reverse the added noise effectively, pointing to the need for further tuning.

 3. **Training Instability**:
-   The training process exhibited instability, especially in the initial epochs.
-Despite efforts to adjust hyperparameters (such as learning rate and number of diffusion steps), the model failed to converge to generate sharper or more meaningful images.
+   The training process was unstable, especially in the early epochs.
+Adjusting hyperparameters and diffusion steps helped to some extent, but the model still failed to generate sharper, more coherent images.

-4. **Lack of Clear Faces in Generated Output**:
-   The primary goal of this project was to generate faces from the CelebA dataset, but the results show that the model struggles with producing structured, human-like faces.
-The output is more of random noise, with no discernible patterns or features resembling actual faces.

-5. **Model and Dataset Limitations**:
-   The CelebA dataset is highly complex and includes diverse images, making it challenging for the model to learn the underlying patterns effectively.
-The inability of the model to generate faces may also be due to insufficient training, inadequate architecture, or a mismatch between the model's complexity and the dataset's characteristics.
+4. **GPU Limitations**:
+   The training process required substantial computational power, and although the model was run on a GPU, the hardware limitations may have hindered the model’s ability to converge to more realistic outputs.
+Further tuning or a more powerful GPU might be necessary for better results.

 ### Conclusion